rossant/website/content/2015-02-18-numpy-browser-llvm.md

 I encountered a few difficulties:

 * Programs compiled with emscripten are generally regular C programs with a main loop.
 However, what I want is an interactive access to my LLVM function from JavaScript.
+The `NO_EXIT_RUNTIME=1` option prevents the runtime exit at the end of the function execution.
 * According to the documentation of emscripten, there is a way to access the LLVM functions from JavaScript.
 However, I must have done something wrong because I only managed to access the `main` entry point function (which actually doesn't exist).
 * So I ended up creating a `main()` function in LLVM wrapping ` @__main__.f.int32.int32()`.